-Restricted bank balances and restricted investment fund represent balances that cannot be withdrawn without the permission of third parties and are subject for refundable as disclosed in note 15 to the financial statements.
+Restricted bank balances and restricted Islamic trustee funds represent balances that cannot be withdrawn without the permission of third parties and are subject for refundable as disclosed in note 15 to the financial statements.
 Accordingly, these are not available for general use by the Group.